Drew Magary: Journalism

 Magary was one of the contributors to the NFL humor website Kissing Suzy Kolber.
 He later became a contributor to the sports website Deadspin and became the site's columnist, providing commentary and answering reader mail in an irreverent and often profane style, reminiscent of Bill Simmons's mailbag editorial feature.
 In addition to the main Deadspin site, he also contributed to its culture sub-site The Concourse and humor sub-site Adequate Man.
-His annual "Why Your Team Sucks" columns were featured on Deadspin and are currently featured on Defector, in which he roasts every NFL franchise and mocks the weaknesses of both the team and its city.
-He announced his departure from the site via a post on his personal Kinja page on 31 October 2019.
+His annual "Why Your Team Sucks" columns were featured on Deadspin and are currently featured on Defector, in which he roasts every NFL franchise and mocks the weaknesses of both the team and its city, including the team he supports, the Minnesota Vikings.
+He announced his departure from the site via a post on his personal Kinja page on October 31, 2019.

 Magary has worked frequently as a correspondent for GQ magazine.
 In 2013 Magary interviewed Duck Dynasty star Phil Robertson for the magazine and the article became widely covered for several comments made by Robertson, particularly concerning homosexuality.
 He has also written articles for NBC, Maxim, Rolling Stone, Comedy Central, New York, ESPN, Yahoo!, Playboy, The Atlantic, and Penthouse.